letscook1/project2/README.md

 * If you're running it locally on your pc, also perform these steps:

-    * run 'npm i' from the terminal (this will install the npm modules: dotenv, bcrypt, connect-session-sequelize, express, express-handlebars, express-session, mysql2, passport, sequelize and validator)
+    * run `npm i` from the terminal (this will install the npm modules: dotenv, bcrypt, connect-session-sequelize, express, express-handlebars, express-session, mysql2, passport, sequelize and validator)
-    * create a mysql database using the schema in: **schema.sql** (this will create the database, but it won't have any tables... just yet)
+    * create the mysql database using the `schema.sql` file
-    * run 'server.js' to dynamically the tables necessary
+    * run 'server.js' to dynamically create the required tables
-    * populate the newly created database with the data in: **seeds.sql**
+    * seed the newly created database tables with the `seeds.sql` file
-    * create a `.env` file with the following contents (since this was included in the `.gitignore` file):
+    * create a `.env` file with your MySQL Database password in the following format
+      * (this was included in the `.gitignore` file to prevent the password from being exposed on Github):

 ```
 PASSWORD="your_database_password_here"
 ```

-This file will only be imported by 'config/index.js' if you're running this app locally because we modified 'config/index.js' in the following way:
+This file will be imported by `config/index.js` On a local setup.

+This works because `config/index.js` was modified in the following way:

 ```js
 let sequelize;